I will begin by congratulating the Republic of San Marino on becoming the 160th Member State of the IAEA.

 Implementation of Safeguards in the Islamic Republic of Iran

-As my report on safeguards implementation in Iran shows, the Agency continues to verify the non-diversion of nuclear material declared by Iran under its Safeguards Agreement.
-However, Iran is not providing the necessary cooperation to enable us to provide credible assurance about the absence of undeclared nuclear material and activities.
-The Agency therefore cannot conclude that all nuclear material in Iran is in peaceful activities.
+The Agency continues to verify the non-diversion of nuclear material declared by Iran under its Safeguards Agreement.
+But we are not in a position to provide credible assurance about the absence of undeclared nuclear material and activities in Iran, and therefore to conclude that all nuclear material in Iran is in peaceful activities.

 Implementation of the NPT Safeguards Agreement in the Syrian Arab Republic

-There have been no significant developments since my March statement to the Board.
+As far as implementation of safeguards in the Syrian Arab Republic is concerned, there have been no new developments since my last report to the Board.
 I renew my call to Syria to cooperate fully with us in connection with unresolved issues related to the Dair Alzour site and other locations.
-I will continue to keep the Board informed.

 Thank you, Mr Chairman.